 Weather in Lisbon

-Really lovely in July and August but with this being the warmest time of the year (extreme high of 36 degrees) you can expect it to be the busiest.
+Blue skies are enjoyed in July and August but with this being the warmest time of the year (extreme high of 36 degrees) you can expect it to be the busiest.

 Transport in Lisbon

 Lisbon is pretty well connected with a tram system, buses, and trains to get out of the city.